superbderrick/UnityTabbar/README.md

 # SummerPlayer
-- SummerPlayer is simple videoPlayer app.
+- SummerPlayer is simple videoPlayer app(Android and ios Both).
-- It supports Android iOS mobile platforms.
+- It will be used Android(exoplayer) and iOS(AVPlayer API).

 Features.